Constitution of the ISAE

 d.
 No Council Officer may serve as an employee (full time or part time) of the Society; and no Council Officer may be given any remuneration by the Society for carrying out his/her duties as a Council Officer.
 The Council Officers may be paid travelling and other expenses reasonably incurred by them in connection with carrying out their duties; in special cases this may include expenses relating to their attendance at meetings.

 e.
 Each year the Society will hold an Annual General Meeting (AGM) at which all members of ISAE in good standing are entitled to have due notice, to be present, and to vote.
-A quorum for an AGM shall consist of no less than twenty members present.
+Council may decide to hold additional General Meetings (GM) if necessary.
+Council can decide to hold the AGM or GM (partly or completely) in a virtual format, that is by use of a video-conference platform that allows for free access for all members.
+A quorum for an AGM shall consist of no less than twenty members present (either physically or virtually).
 For each vote taken, a member has one vote; and any voting, other than for Constitutional amendments, shall be by majority.
-At the AGM the Hon.
+Council can decide to make use of an online-voting system, instead of, or in addition to, the votes cast during the meeting.
+At the AGM, or, in exceptional cases, another GM, the Hon.
 President, the Hon.
 Junior Vice-President, the Hon.
 Senior Vice-President and the other Council Officers shall be elected.
 The Hon.
 President, the Hon.
 Junior Vice-President and the Hon.
 Senior Vice-President shall serve for a maximum of two years.
 The Hon.
 Senior Editor and the Hon.
 Junior Editor shall normally serve for a maximum of two years.
 Other Council Officers shall normally serve for a maximum of four years.
 The minutes of the AGM will be recorded, and subsequently made available to the members on the ISAE website.

 f.
 Each Council Officer has a duty to act in the interests of ISAE, and must seek, in good faith, to ensure that the Society acts in a manner which is in accordance with its purposes.
 In circumstances giving rise to the possibility of a conflict of interest between ISAE and any other party, each Council Officer must put the interests of the Society before that of the other party.
 Where any other duty prevents him/her from doing so, a Council Officer must disclose the conflicting interest to the Council and refrain from participating in any decision of the other Council Officers with regard to the matter in question.